0xflux/0xflux.github.io/implant/profiles/index.md

 copy this directory into the container.
 That directory is not tracked in git, so pulling updates to the project should not affect your profile.
 As always, it is advisable to keep a backup of your profile between updates just in case.

+As you should edit the profile which exists outside docker (as explained above), you should then run `docker compose up -d --build c2` to re-ingest the changed profile.

 # Profile layout

 The profile comes in the form of a `toml` which must be located in `c2/profiles/*`.
 You can name it whatever you like, but one